The Ultimate Guide to Finding a Great Account Executive

 Great communication

-The account executive will spend the majority of their time following up with existing clients to make sure that they are satisfied.
+The account executive will spend most of their time following up with existing clients to ensure they are satisfied.

 This means that account executives must have excellent written and verbal communication skills – their ability to communicate will help to make sure that the right messages are shared at the right time, their attention to detail to make sure that their paper trails are thorough, clear, and professional, and that customers move along your sales pipeline seamlessly.